omyro/my-ansible-repo/README.md

 ## Step 11: Adding the playbook file

-Create the ansible playbook YAML file on the controller using the `vim` command.
+Create the Ansible playbook YAML file on the controller using the `vim` command.
 You can choose any name for the file.
 Insert the code from Step 9 into the file and save changes.

 ![image19](images/playbookfile.png)

 ## Step 12: Running the playbook

 Use the `ansible-playbook` command to run the playbook.
+The argument of the command is the file name.
+(Note: Python must be installed on the client servers for the playbook to run successfully.)

 ![image20](images/ansibleplaybook.png)

 ![image20](images/ansibleplaybook.png)

+Most of the Ansible modules are idempotent, so the first time you run the playbook you will see "changed" under the tasks.
+If you run the playbook again, you will see "ok" in green under the tasks.

+## Step 13: Test the webservers

+Test each of the client servers through the web browser using their public IPs.
+You should see your index.html message on each one.